Keeping Bees in June

 3. Monitor your brood boxes to be sure they don’t get “honey bound.”
 That happens when the flow is on, and they fill the cells with nectar leaving next to no room for brood.
 Put a couple of empty frames amongst the brood.
 They can even be un-drawn if you have lots of young bees or capped brood.

 4. Add your honey supers.
 If they aren’t drawn comb be sure to wax them heavily.
-If they are drawn put on two boxes.
+If they are drawn, put on two boxes.
 Once the first super is mostly full of nectar checkerboard the two supers.
 Alternate a full frame with an empty frame in both boxes.
 Be sure the empty frame in one box is above or below a full frame in the other.
 When adding additional boxes, add them on top of brood boxes under the existing supers, not on top.
+Some beekeepers will add supers with only 9 or 8 frames spaced evenly for easier opening of cells during harvest.

 6. If you think your hive is queenless